DRQSuperior/Spotify-Account-Creator/README.md

 ## Extra

-- It is illegal to sell this tool.
+- It is prohibited to sell this tool.
 - Do not steal this tool and claim it as your own.